-DRC will pay per diem to cover for food and water expenditures.

 DRC will take care of visas and all requirements for entering the country and travelling within country,

 In case of emergency (health or security) DRC will facilitate evacuation from field locations where feasible.
 However, the costs incurred will be recovered from the consultant by DRC-DDG.